Skip to content

 notify = ["tg-oncall"]

-You can list both notifiers in the same array — the router delivers to each, and an outage of one channel doesn’t suppress delivery on the other:
+You can list two notifiers in the same array — the router sends to both, and an outage of one channel does not stop delivery on the other:

 [tasks.critical-job]